DevExpress-Examples/asp-net-web-forms-grid-bind-to-objectdatasource-with-server-paging/Readme.md

 ![Grid](grid.png)

-The [ObjectDataSource](https://learn.microsoft.com/en-us/previous-versions/57hkzhy5(v=vs.140)) object supports the `SelectCountMethod` and `SelectMethod` methods.
+The [ObjectDataSource](https://learn.microsoft.com/en-us/previous-versions/57hkzhy5(v=vs.140)) object supports `SelectCountMethod` and `SelectMethod` methods.
 Implement the methods to return the number of all records and records for the current page.

 To enable server-side paging, set the [DataSourceForceStandardPaging](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.DataSourceForceStandardPaging) property to `true`.

-Note that in this case, our advanced paging capabilities are turned off and the following grid features are not supported: summary calculation, data grouping, data filtering, unbound data (unbound columns), compound (complex) properties, endless paging mode, conditional formatting.
+Note that in this case, our advanced paging capabilities are turned off and the following grid features are not supported: summary calculation, data grouping, data filtering, unbound data (unbound columns), compound (complex) properties, endless paging mode, and conditional formatting.

 ## Files to Review